 Office of Behavioral Health has prevention and treatment services available in each district/authority.

-OBH Addictive Disorders Residential Rehabilitation Facilities: OBH residential programs are for individuals who are not able to reach or maintain recovery goals on an outpatient basis and need structure and support in their living situation to be able to get better.
-The services range in intensity and the level of services received is based on the level needed; the state uses the American Society of Addiction Medicine (ASAM) classification levels.
-OBH contracts with a number of private providers to run and operate these facilities.
-Each facility meets Behavioral Health Standards' licensing standards.
+Residential Care (substance use disorder): Provides non-emergency residential treatment services 24 hours a day, seven days a week and includes a planned, professionally implemented regime for people suffering from substance use disorders.
+Individuals at this level of care typically are unable to reach or maintain recovery goals on an outpatient basis and need structure and support in their living situation to be able to get better.
+Individuals at this level may have multiple deficits, which may include substance-related disorders, criminal activity, psychological problems, impaired functioning and disaffiliation from mainstream values.
+Medical and psychiatric care provided, as warranted.
+The services range in intensity and the level of services received is based on the level needed; the state uses the American Society of Addiction Medicine (ASAM) classification level

 OBH offers prevention services within each district and authority throughout the state in order to decrease and prevent addictive disorders.
 OBH Prevention Services provides family-focused, evidence-based, outcome-driven and cost-effective services.